Zendesk expands AI capabilities for service teams: What you need to know in 2026

 Expert Verified

 If you work in customer service, you've probably seen the headlines about Zendesk's recent AI Summit.
 They're talking up a big vision for what they call the "Resolution Platform," which is their way of saying they're all-in on AI for both customer and employee support.
-They aren't just sprinkling in a few new features; they're rebuilding their whole world around it.
+They aren't just sprinkling in a few new features; they're thoughtfully rebuilding their ecosystem around it.

-This guide is here to give you the straight scoop on what's new with Zendesk AI.
-We'll break down the features, get into the real-world challenges that come with them, and explore a more flexible way to bring top-tier AI to your service teams without all the drama.
+This guide is here to give you the straight scoop on what's new with Zendesk AI in 2026.
+We'll break down the features, look at the strategic considerations that come with them, and explore how tools like eesel AI can work alongside Zendesk to bring even more flexibility to your service teams.

 The Zendesk Resolution Platform